hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 this "portal" can be declared in any part of the application, and its content will be injected automatically in the "target" portal declared above;
-if multiple portals are declared, multiple "panels" will be rendered based on the nesting of the page route within the application global routing --}}
+if multiple portals are declared, multiple "panels" will be rendered based on the nesting of the page route within the application’s global routing --}}
 <Hds::SideNav::Portal as |Nav|>
   <Nav.Link @icon="dashboard" @text="Dashboard" @isActive={{true}} />